h4ndzdatm0ld/spauto_devnet/README.md

 A wiki will be created with study notes, material, etc.

 Explore the content, break the scripts and have fun with it.

+# Why rely on this complicated lab topology?

+I learn better when I am doing, not just reading and specially when breaking things.
+Having this complicated topology, building all the services in an automated way will be key to our success in passing the certification.
+There will be tons of material in the end that will cover all the topics in the exam.

 TODO: "breakout sections for each major topic"